Civilian housing

 The upfront costs for private rental can be large, with deposits and rent required in advance, but did you know that you can get help with the deposit through the MOD tenancy deposit loan scheme?

-The soldier can apply for an advance of salary loan to the cost of the deposit, which must be repaid within 12 months.
-Repayments are recovered from the soldier’s salary on a monthly basis.
+The serving person can apply for an advance of salary loan to the cost of the deposit, which must be repaid within 12 months.
+Repayments are recovered from the serving person’s salary on a monthly basis.

 Once you have paid your deposit, your landlord must put it in a government-backed tenancy deposit protection scheme and you then have 45 days to provide your line manager with evidence that this has happened (usually a certificate).